 5. Your Dental Work Is Loose Or Failing

 If your teeth are misaligned, you could damage dental work like fillings, and caps and crowns.
 If your teeth do not meet properly, excess stress could be placed on these pieces of dental work, causing them to loosen.
-This, in turn, can cause tooth decay if bacteria is able to enter the teeth, resulting in tooth infections.
+This, in turn, can cause tooth decay if bacteria is able to enter the teeth, bacterial infections info tooth infections.

 Failing dental work should be examined and restored by a dentist immediately, even if you do not suspect that you have serious bite problems.